enrico271/storm/README.markdown

     loc
     ```
     > **Note:**
-    > `loc` is a script that we made to help us find spouts and bolts
+    > `loc` is a script that we made to help us find the machines where spout and bolt tasks are located

 5. We are interested in `bolt2`, so if for example `bolt2` is located in `storm02`, then we need to SSH to `storm02`.
 For the purpose of this tutorial, let's assume that `bolt2` is in `storm02`.
 We now need to SSH to `storm02`:
     ```